 Ysbrydoliaeth (pronounced uh-sprid-OH-ly-eye-th) is a curiosity shop specializing in artisan wares from around the world.
 They are delighted to feature the work of pyrographer Ellen Adamson.
 Pennsylvania Dutch Designs by Rachel Yoder, and photography by Terry Faling. https://curiosityshop.us/

 115 Eastern Avenue

-The Fairbanks Museum and Planetarium presents Inside Out: Hidden Art in Natural History Collections as part of the 2020 Vision: Seeing the World Through Technology, a statewide initiative of the Vermont Curators Group.
-This exhibit lets you see beyond the surface of our taxidermy collections.
-This intriguing exhibit is a collaboration between the Fairbanks Museum and Northeastern Vermont Regional Hospital (NVRH) that peels away our surface understanding of objects to reveal what’s inside.
-This unusual concept combines radiographs of some of our oldest and most mysterious taxidermy with contemporary portraits of the same mount.
+The Fairbanks Museum & Planetarium presents Inside Out: Hidden Art in Natural History Collections.
+This exhibit lets you see beyond the surface of the museum’s taxidermy collections.
+This intriguing exhibit peels away our surface understanding of objects to reveal what’s inside.
+This unusual concept combines radiographs of some of the museum’s oldest and most mysterious taxidermy with contemporary portraits of the same mount.
 What’s revealed are the bones, wires, pins, and human touch in mounts created by different taxidermists using different equipment to achieve life-like representations.
-The Fairbanks Museum & Planetarium is open W-Sun,10am-5pm and is located at 1302 Main Street.
+The museum is open daily from 10am-5pm.

 St Johnsbury History and Heritage Center

 421 Summer Street

 This nonprofit organization acquires and preserves historic collections and conducts purposeful educational programs that interpret the rich heritage of St. Johnsbury, Vermont.
 A stunning preservation project of stained glass windows from the former Brantview mansion are on display.
 Open Monday through Wednesday from 10am-4pm.